 The Top 50 Albums of the Year

-From field recordings to the divorce album, via club experiments and self-care rituals.
+Our pick of the best albums of 2021 – from field recordings to the divorce album, via club experiments and self-care rituals.
 Music that soundtracked another unpredictable year in the pandemic.
-Here are the best albums of 2021

 Lil Nas X